enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toIncludeText('bar');
 ```

-Assert that the wrapper includes the provided text:
+Assert that the wrapper includes the provided text.

 ```js
 function Fixture() {